annikaliebgott/ImFEATbox/Codes_FeatureExtraction_Matlab/README.txt

 There are two ways to use the functions provided by ImFEATbox:
 1.)
 Directly use the feature extraction functions
-    Note: in order to work properly, most of the feature extraction functions require preprocessing of the images, i.e. the images should be segmented and converted to a 255 gray scale.
+    Note: in order to work properly, most of the feature extraction functions require preprocessing of the images, i.e. the images can be segmented and converted to N gray scales (done inside the script).
 2.)
 Use the provided script 'ExtractFeatures.m' for feature extraction

 ------------------------------------------------------------------------